I-130 Relative Petitions Through Immediate and Non-immediate Relatives

 Contact Us: Immigration Attorneys in Glendale

 At Aratta Law Firm, we are dedicated to assisting our clients to achieve permanent residency status in the U.S. We are honored to work with our clients and help them reunite with their families and build new lives, living and working in the U.S. with Permanent Residency status.
-Contact us today at (818) 550-1111 to speak with us about filing form I-130 which is the first step in gaining legal status for a close relative.
+Contact us today at (818) 550-1111 to speak with a Glendale immigration lawyer about filing form I-130 which is the first step in gaining legal status for a close relative.